Yehya003/SalonBookingSystem/README.md

 ### Cors

 Is an HTTP-header based mechanism that allows a server to indicate any other origins (domain, scheme, or port) than its own from which a browser should permit loading of resources.

+## Front-end specifications & Features

+The front-end was developed and designed using Angular, along with Angular material UI components that Angular CLI provides.
+The theming used in this project was Indigo-pink.
+The front-end structured in a way to be more simpller to understand, debug, tested as well as developed in the future.
+It was also developed on using HttpClient in order to comunicate with microservices (ExpressJs) to be able to provide the user with the info/oerations that needed from the server.